AzNOAOTares/antares-base/README.md

 ## Directory structure

-- `antares`: where source code for API goes.
+- `antares`: where python source code for API goes.
-- `doc`: where source for documentation goes
+- `doc`: where source for documentation goes (.rst files)
 - `Makefile`: used to generate online documentation at [here](http://aznoaotares.github.io/antares-base/index.html).